tpm2-software/tpm2-tools/man/tpm2_create.1.md

     When **-L** is specified for adding policy based authorization information AND no string password is specified, the  attribute `TPMA_OBJECT_USERWITHAUTH` is cleared unless an explicit choice is made by setting of the attribute with **-a** option.
-This prevents creation of objects with inadvertant auth model where in user intended to enforce a policy but inadvertantly created an object with empty auth which can be used instead of policy authorization.
+This prevents creation of objects with inadvertent auth model where in user intended to enforce a policy but inadvertently created an object with empty auth which can be used instead of policy authorization.

   * **-i**, **\--sealing-input**=_FILE_ or _STDIN_: